dalesgit/gitjournal/Documents/Bread.md

 1:06:00 light knead
 1:30:00 by this time rise 3 (but probably much earlier.
 1:20 left on time.)
 1:35:00 approaching the top of pan at peak.
+2:00:00 dough smushed against the top.
+Try all wheat flour next.
+Maybe it was just the liquid temperature that skewed things.